rxi/lovedos/doc/api.md

 Set whether images should be horizontally flipped when draw.
 If `enable` is not passed then this is set to false by default.

+##### love.graphics.getPalette([index])
+Returns 3 numerical values between 0 and 256 representing the rgb color at the given palette `index`.
+If no `index` is given then a table with a length of 768 consisting of the value of each channel for each color of the current palette is returned.
+This table can be used with `love.graphics.setPalette()`.

+##### love.graphics.setPalette(index, r, g, b)
+Sets the palette's color at the `index` palette to the rgb color value. `r`, `g` and `b` should each be a value between 0 and 256.

+##### love.graphics.setPalette(t)
+Sets the entire palette from the provided table `t`.
+The table should consist of 768 numerical values, one for each channel of each rgb color of the palette.
+For example, the first number in the table would correspond to the red channel of the color 0.
+Each value should be between 0 and 256.

 ##### love.graphics.reset()
 Resets the font, color, background color, canvas, blend mode and flip mode to their defaults.